Play the cultural tourist on your homeground

-Explore the Amara Sanctuary Resort Sentosa via its very own inaugural Amara Heritage Trail, jointly organized with STB, that can be pre-booked up to a month in advance.
+Explore the Amara Sanctuary Resort Sentosa via its very own Amara Heritage Trail, jointly organised with STB, that can be pre-booked up to a month in advance.
 The resort sits on a 10-acre land where old British military buildings and air raid shelters stood.
-This 60-minute trek will take you to a total of 11 pit stops, including a protected evergreen Petai Tree, recently restored suites that were constructed between 1897 and 1905, the last two air raid shelters in Sentosa; and a walk up the Carlton Hill.
+This 60min trek will take you to a total of 11 pit stops, including a protected evergreen Petai Tree, recently restored suites that were constructed between 1897 and 1905, the last two air raid shelters in Sentosa, and a walk up the Carlton Hill.

 This is one trail that will not disappoint.
 It houses a great number and diversity of religious spaces—there’s the magnificent Abdul Gafoor Mosque, Foochow Methodist Church, Shree Lakshminarayan Temple and the Thai Buddhist Monastery Sakya Muni Buddha Gaya Temple.
 You get to play tourist if you join the guided walking tour Dhobis, Sari and a Spot of Curry, where knowledgable guides will take you to the best garland and spice stores, a sari-tying sesh, Little India's oldest restaurant, and more.